Henry Winkler: Post- Happy Days

-Directing (1984–2002)

-In 1984, Winkler directed, and was executive producer for, the CBS Schoolbreak Special: "All the Kids Do It" starring Scott Baio, which won the 1985 Daytime Emmy for Outstanding Children's Special (executive producer) and was nominated for the 1985 Daytime Emmy for Outstanding Directing in Children's Programming.
+In 1984, Winkler directed, and was executive producer for, the CBS Schoolbreak Special: "All the Kids Do It" starring Scott Baio, which won the 1985 Daytime Emmy for Outstanding Children's Special and was nominated for the 1985 Daytime Emmy for Outstanding Directing in Children's Programming.
 In addition to a few episodes of television sitcoms that he directed in the late 1990s and early 2000s, Winkler directed his first theatrical release in 1988, Memories of Me with Billy Crystal.
 In 1993, he directed his second theatrical release, Cop and a Half, a film produced by Ron Howard's company, Imagine Entertainment, and starring Burt Reynolds.

-Producing (1985–2003)

 Winkler was an executive producer for Rob Reiner's second film as a director, The Sure Thing (1985).
 He was also the executive producer for the original MacGyver television series, which won the Genesis Award for Best TV Drama in 1991, and for Dead Man's Gun, which won the Bronze Wrangler in 1998.
 In 1988, he was the executive producer for the ABC Afterschool Special: A Family Again starring Jill Eikenberry and Michael Tucker.
-In addition, he was the executive producer for a number of series including Sightings and So Weird.
+In addition, he was the executive producer for a number of series, including Sightings and So Weird.
 In 2002, he partnered with Michael Levitt to revamp and update The Hollywood Squares for the fifth season of the 1998 reboot.
 It was nominated for a Daytime Emmy Award for Outstanding Game Show in 2003.

-Acting (1991–2003)
+1991–2003: Acting roles

 Winkler returned to acting in the early 1990s.
 He starred in the 1991 television film, Absolute Strangers, and in the short-lived 1994 television series Monty with David Schwimmer (before his debut on Friends).
-He also starred in the 1994 television film One Christmas, with Katharine Hepburn in her last role, and Swoosie Kurtz.
+He also starred in the 1994 television film One Christmas, with Katharine Hepburn in her last role and Swoosie Kurtz.

 In 1996, he appeared in his friend Wes Craven's 1996 film Scream as foul-mouthed high school principal Arthur Himbry.
 His role was uncredited, however, as the producers were concerned that he would only be seen as The Fonz, and thus distract from the film.
-After it was screened, though, and audiences responded well to his role in it, he was asked to do publicity for Scream.
+After the screening, he received positive feedback for his role and was subsequently asked to participate in the publicity campaign for Scream.

 In 2000, Winkler was nominated for a Primetime Emmy, Outstanding Guest Actor in a Drama Series, for his portrayal of Dr. Henry Olson in three episodes of The Practice.
 He also portrayed Stanley Yelnats III in Holes (2003).